lishiyo/tumblero/README.md

 ##Welcome to Tumblero

-Tumblero is a tumblr-inspired social sharing site with many of Tumblr's most famous features (following, reblogging, tagging, and more) combined with Reddit-like functionalities like sorting and commenting in a fun, friendly single-page design.
+Tumblero is a tumblr-inspired social sharing site with many of Tumblr's most well-known features (following, reblogging, tagging, and more) combined with Reddit-like features such as sorting and commenting in a fun, friendly single-page design.

 Why not give it a spin?
 Just click 'login as guest' and you're good to go!